cspr-rad/kairos-spec/src/spec.typ

 ) <components-diagram-figure>

 == Architecture Components <architecture-components>
-=== Kairos CLI (CLI client) <kairos-cli>
+=== CLI (CLI client) <cli>

-The Kairos CLI offers a simple user interface (UI) which provides commands to allow a user to deposit, transfer and withdraw funds allocated in their Kairos account.
-Once a user submits either of the transactions, the client delegates the bulk of the work to the L2 node (@l2-node).
-It can also be used to verify past state changes and to query account balances.
+The client CLI offers a simple user interface (UI) providing commands to allow a user to deposit, transfer and withdraw funds allocated in their L2 account.
+Once a user performs any of the interactions, the client delegates the bulk of the work to the L2 node (@l2-node).
+The client CLI can moreover be used to verify past state changes and to query account balances as well as transfers.

 // Web UI is now post-version 0.1
 // == Web UI